High-Tower80/Slack-chatgpt-bot-with-dall-e/README.md

 ## Features

-1. Directly chat with GPT-4 from your Slack workspace.
+1. Directly chat with GPT-4o from your Slack workspace.
 2. Generate DALL-E images with a text prompt.
-3. Automatically update the App Home tab with a block kit structure.
 4. Handle bot mentions and direct messages.
 5. Maintain chat history to provide context for future prompts.
 6. URL shortener for image URLs.